alertlogic/ehub-collector/README.md

 **Note:** The steps in this section require an active Azure subscription.
 To verify your Azure subscription, visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).

-If your organization uses multiple Active Directory tenants, log into the correct tenant where a collector's Managed Service Identity need to be registered.
+If your organization uses multiple Active Directory tenants, log into the correct tenant where a collector's Managed Service Identity needs to be registered.

 The ARM template can be used to configure a new Azure Event Hub or have the Alert Logic collector reuse an existing one.